ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> A stall occurs when: </span>
 - The smooth airflow over the wing becomes turbulent reducing lift.
 An aircraft stall results from a rapid decrease in lift caused by the separation of airflow from the wing’s surface brought on by exceeding the critical AOA.
+- <span style="color:green"> In what flight condition must an aircraft be placed in order to spin? </span>
+- Stalled.
+A spin is an aggravated stall that results in autorotation.
+Without a stall, no spin will result.
+A spin is an aggravated stall that results in autorotation.
+Both wings must be stalled for a spin to occur.

 ### Aircraft Performance
 - <span style="color:green"> Ground effect is most likely to result in which problem? </span>